dlt-hub/.github/profile/README.md

   <img width="250" align='left' src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/hacktoberfest.png?raw=true">
 </p>

-### Automaton Berlin
+### Towards Negative Data Engineering

-data engineers reinvent the flat tire 50% of the time negative engineering is usually not done in data
+Companies have an idealized vision of how data engineers work, as well.
+Observationally data enginners spend 50% of their time fixing broken data pipelines.
+Negative engineering is usually not done in data.
+Negative data engineering is when engineers write defensive code to make sure the positive code actually runs.
+Negative engineering is characterized by needing to anticipate this infinity of possible failures.

+We have built a framework for negative data engineering.
+We are in the early innings of having of some of our data engineering friends testing it.

  ---